HiroTex/OSD-XMB/README.md

     - 	hdd:__common:/OSDXMB/
     - 	Path where OSDXMB.ELF was launched from.

+> [!IMPORTANT]
+> Do not place the "XMB" folder that contains the launcher (ELF, main.js and ini) at the root of your devices (USB, MMCE, MX4SIO, etc).
+Only place the folder as is on a Memory Card, or place those assets inside the OSDXMB directory if you wish.
+If you want to have the XMB assets at the root of your device, change the folder name to something else.

 ## Troubleshooting
 These are common expected issues, please follow the instructions below to fix them: